Enhanced sampling methods for molecular dynamics simulations: Adaptive bias simulations

 Another \hyperlink{ref:Reweighting} {reweighting} procedure that avoids the calculation of the time-dependent constant $c(t)$ is the so-called last bias \hyperlink{ref:Reweighting} {reweighting}~\cite{Branduardi-JCTC-2012}.
 In this case, we use weights obtained using the bias potential at the end of the simulation, in other words, the last bias potential.
 An average of an observable is then calculated as

-where $T$ is the time at the end of the simulation.
+where $t_F$ is the time at the end of the simulation.

-Using $O(\vx) = \delta[\vz-\xi(\vx)]$ in Equation~\ref{wtmetad_reweighting} or~\ref{wtmetad_reweighting_lastbias}, allows us to use \hyperlink{ref:Reweighting} {reweighting} to estimate the \hyperlink{ref:FES} {FES} as a function of the biased \hyperlink{ref:CV} {CV}s, or for any other set of \hyperlink{ref:CV} {CV}s.
+Using $O(\vx) = \delta(\vz-\xi(\vx))$ in Equation~\ref{wtmetad_reweighting} or~\ref{wtmetad_reweighting_lastbias} (see Equation~\ref{eq:fes_definition}), allows us to use \hyperlink{ref:Reweighting} {reweighting} to estimate the \hyperlink{ref:FES} {FES} as a function of the biased \hyperlink{ref:CV} {CV}s, or for any other set of \hyperlink{ref:CV} {CV}s.
 It is a good practice to compare the \hyperlink{ref:FES} {FES} estimated from the bias potential via Equation~\ref{eq:metad_sumhills} to the \hyperlink{ref:FES} {FES} estimated using \hyperlink{ref:Reweighting} {reweighting}.
 They should give the same results and a major disagreement would indicate that the simulation is not converged or that the \hyperlink{ref:CV} {CV}s might not be good enough.
-Furthermore, we can estimate error bars for reweighted \hyperlink{ref:FES} {FES}s using block averaging (see PLUMED tutorial~\cite{plumed_masterclass}).
+Furthermore, we can estimate error bars for reweighted \hyperlink{ref:FES} {FES}s using block averaging (see PLUMED tutorials~\cite{plumed_masterclass}).

-Another post-processing methods for obtaining the \hyperlink{ref:FES} {FES} include mean force integration~\cite{10.1063/1.5123498} and a weighted histogram analysis method~\cite{10.1016/j.cplett.2020.137384}, which both allow for estimating the \hyperlink{ref:FES} {FES} by combining different independent metadynamics simulations.
+Other post-processing methods for obtaining the \hyperlink{ref:FES} {FES} include mean force integration~\cite{10.1063/1.5123498} and a weighted histogram analysis method adapted to metadynamics~\cite{10.1016/j.cplett.2020.137384}, which both allow for estimating the \hyperlink{ref:FES} {FES} by combining different independent metadynamics simulations.
 Metadynamics has also been combined with Gaussian Process Regression for obtaining the \hyperlink{ref:FES} {FES}~\cite{Mones2016}.
+See the references for further details on these post-processing methods.